BartoszMordarski/TrafficLightsSimulator/README.md

 ## Logging System

-The application features comprehensive logging with sequential numbering to help track the flow of events.
+The application features comprehensive logging to help track the flow of events.
 Each log entry includes:

-1. A sequential number at the beginning
-2. Descriptive message about the event
+1. Descriptive message about the event
-3. Relevant data such as vehicle IDs, directions, traffic light states
+2. Relevant data such as vehicle IDs, directions, traffic light states

+## Testing
+The application includes a comprehensive test suite to ensure the proper functioning of the traffic light simulation system.
+These tests verify the behavior of different components and their interactions.
+It includes unit tests for each servie and integration tests for the controller.
+100% of classes and methods is covered by tests.

+The tests cover:

+1. Traffic light state management
+2. Vehicle movement rules
+3. Intersection management
+4. API validation
+5. End-to-end simulation scenarios

 ## Project Structure